Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 ## Lets discuss the issue with said plan.

-I don't want to get out into the weeds yet on the process that actually works but this is pretty relevent.
+I don't want to get out into the weeds yet on the process that actually works but this is pretty relevant.
 I had all this setup and running for a few weeks but RingCentral's IVR system leaves a little to be desired along with their documentation.
 We would push the same prompt via API and it would be reflected in the UI and such but it would never update when you called the system.
 There was no errors.
-This could be some random charcters in the message it did not like.
-We sturggled with commas for awhile then we swapped to periods to create "breaths" in the correct places for the message but then that all but stopped working.
+This could be some random characters in the message it did not like.
+We struggled with commas for awhile then we swapped to periods to create "breaths" in the correct places for the message but then that all but stopped working.
 We decided that we needed to move to a different automation.

 ## Integration hell?
 New plan?